How to Design App Store Screenshots That Boost Downloads

-Using subtitles in videos have been found to, and t also means that anyone who is hard of hearing, or who doesn’t have their phone volume turned up can still watch and get value from your app store Preview Video.
+Using subtitles in videos have been found to improve comprehension, and also means that anyone who is hard of hearing, or who doesn't have their phone volume turned up can still watch and get value from your app store Preview Video.

 Check out the guidelines below: